-Arneta Rogers is a Reproductive Justice & Gender Equity Attorney at the ACLU of Northern California.
+Arneta Rogers is the director of the gender, sexuality & reproductive justice program at the ACLU of Northern California.
 Her work focuses on advancing reproductive justice in the criminal justice system, and expanding and protecting access to reproductive healthcare for low- and no-income people, communities of color, immigrants, young people, LGBTQ people and all communities on the margins throughout California.

 Prior to joining the ACLU, Arneta was the policy director at Positive Women’s Network-USA (PWN) where she began as an If/When/How Reproductive Justice-HIV Fellow.
 At PWN she launched a yearlong policy fellowship to prepare women and people of trans experience living with HIV to lead in policy advocacy.
 She also organized a constituent-led process to develop a new policy agenda guiding the organization’s strategic advocacy priorities.
 In coalition with community partners, Arneta helped pass SB 239, repealing California’s discriminatory HIV criminalization laws.
 She co-convened the first ever Black United Leadership Institute for Black organizers, activists, and advocates working to end criminalization against communities disproportionately impacted by HIV and mass incarceration.